rsokl/custom_inherit/README.md

 The built-in styles are:

-    - parent:   Wherever the docstring for a child-class' attribute (or for the class itself) is `None`, inherit the corresponding docstring from the parent.
+- `parent`: Wherever the docstring for a child-class' attribute (or for the class itself) is `None`, inherit the corresponding docstring from the parent.
 (Deprecated in Python 3.5)

-    - numpy:    NumPy-styled docstrings from the parent and child are merged gracefully with nice formatting.
+- `numpy`: NumPy-styled docstrings from the parent and child are merged gracefully with nice formatting.
 The child's docstring sections take precedence in the case of overlap.

-    - google:   Google-styled docstrings from the parent and child are merged gracefully with nice formatting.
+- `google`: Google-styled docstrings from the parent and child are merged gracefully with nice formatting.
 The child's docstring sections take precedence in the case of overlap.
 	This adheres to the napoleon specification for the Google style.

-    - numpy_napoleon:   NumPy-styled docstrings from the parent and child are merged gracefully with nice formatting.
+- `numpy_napoleon`: NumPy-styled docstrings from the parent and child are merged gracefully with nice formatting.
 The child's docstring sections take precedence in the case of overlap.
 	This adheres to the napoleon specification for the NumPy style.

-    - reST:     reST-styled docstrings from the parent and child are merged gracefully with nice formatting.
+- `reST`: reST-styled docstrings from the parent and child are merged gracefully with nice formatting.
 Docstring sections are specified by reST section titles The child's docstring sections take precedence in the case of overlap.

 ## Making New Inheritance Styles<a name="new" \a>
 Implementing your inheritance style is simple.

+- Provide an inheritance style on the fly wherever a style parameter is specified:
-Wherever a style parameter is to be specified, one may supply a function of the form `func(prnt_doc: str, child_doc: str) -> str`, which merges the docstrings of the parent with that of the child to produce an output string.
+    - Supply any function of the form: `func(prnt_doc: str, child_doc: str) -> str`

-Alternatively, one may log the style in the dictionary `custom_inherit.store`.
-I.e. `custom_inherit.store["my_style"] = func` or `custom_inherit.add_style("my_style", func)`.
-Having done this, your logged function may now be referred to by name wherever a style parameter is specified.
+- Log an inheritance style, and refer to it by name wherever a style parameter is specified, using either:
+    - `custom_inherit.store["my_style"] = func`
+    - `custom_inherit.add_style("my_style", func)`.

 ## Installation & Getting Started<a name="install" \a>
 Install via pip: